-- 100% refund if dropped with Registrar by the first day of classes at 4 p.m. - 50% refund if dropped with Registrar by the first Friday at 4 p.m. - No refund if dropped after 4 p.m. on the first Friday of May term
+- 100% refund if dropped with Registrar by the first day of classes at 4 p.m. - 50% refund if dropped with Registrar by the first Friday of classes. - No refund if dropped after 4 p.m. on the first Friday of May term